theflippantfox/chip-8/README.md

 Chip-8 is a simple, interpreted, programming language which was first used on some do-it-yourself computer systems in the late 1970s and early 1980s.
 The COSMAC VIP, DREAM 6800, and ETI 660 computers are a few examples.
 These computers typically were designed to use a television as a display, had between 1 and 4K of RAM, and used a 16-key hexadecimal keypad for input.
 The interpreter took up only 512 bytes of memory, and programs, which were entered into the computer in hexadecimal, were even smaller.

-In the early 1990s, the Chip-8 language was revived by a man named Andreas Gustafsson.
-He created a Chip-8 interpreter for the HP48 graphing calculator, called Chip-48.
-The HP48 was lacking a way to easily make fast games at the time, and Chip-8 was the answer.
-Chip-48 later begat Super Chip-48, a modification of Chip-48 which allowed higher resolution graphics, as well as other graphical enhancements.
 ## Features

 ### Memory

 The Chip-8 language is capable of accessing up to 4KB (4,096 bytes) of RAM, from location 0x000 (0) to 0xFFF (4095).
 The first 512 bytes, from 0x000 to 0x1FF, are where the original interpreter was located, and should not be used by programs.